agoley/alpucka-http/README.md

-# spark-http
+# pallet-http
-Spark HTTP is a JavaScript Library for http calls.
+pallet HTTP is a JavaScript Library for http calls.
 Compatible with most browsers.